inatus/good-counter-go/README.md

 ## In case to push the resources to Github as well

-Create a new repository in Github (do not enable auto init), execute the following commands.
+Create a new repository in Github (do not enable auto init) and execute the following commands.

 ```bash
 $ git remote add origin https://github.com/inatus/good-counter-go.git